particle-iot/docs/src/content/hardware/migration-guides/msom-b-series-migration-guide.md

 The nRF52 MCU requires the 5V line from the USB interface on pin 16 (VUSB).

-The M SoM does not require this pin, however you can supply VUSB on M SoM pin 16 so you can use the same base board for both SKUs.
+The M-SoM does not require this pin, however you can supply VUSB on M-SoM pin 16 so you can use the same base board for both SKUs.

 ### NFC

-The M SoM does not support NFC.
+The M-SoM does not support NFC.

-On the B SoM, pin 17 is NFC1 which is NC on the M SoM.
-Pin 19 is NFC2 but is D20 on the M SoM.
+On the B-SoM, pin 17 is NFC1 which is NC on the M-SoM.
+Pin 19 is NFC2 but is D20 on the M-SoM.
 Pin D20 can only be used as GPIO.

 ### Sleep

-- In `HIBERNATE` sleep mode, the M SoM can only be wakened via the `WKP` pin, but the B SoM can be wakened by any pin.
+- In `HIBERNATE` sleep mode, the M-SoM can only be wakened via the `WKP` pin, but the B-SoM can be wakened by any pin.

-- In `STOP` and `ULTRA_LOW_POWER` sleep modes, both the M SoM and B SoM can be wakened by any pin.
+- In `STOP` and `ULTRA_LOW_POWER` sleep modes, both the M-SoM and B-SoM can be wakened by any pin.

-- In `HIBERNATE` sleep mode, the M SoM puts `OUTPUT` pins into high-impedance state.
-The B SoM preserves the digital level.
+- In `HIBERNATE` sleep mode, the M-SoM puts `OUTPUT` pins into high-impedance state.
+The B-SoM preserves the digital level.

-- In `STOP` and `ULTRA_LOW_POWER` sleep modes, both the M SoM and B SoM preserve the digital output
+- In `STOP` and `ULTRA_LOW_POWER` sleep modes, both the M-SoM and B-SoM preserve the digital output

-- In `HIBERNATE` sleep mode, on the M SoM, pin D21 does not maintain `INPUT_PULLUP` or `INPUT_PULLDOWN` while asleep.
+- In `HIBERNATE` sleep mode, on the M-SoM, pin D21 does not maintain `INPUT_PULLUP` or `INPUT_PULLDOWN` while asleep.

 {{!-- BEGIN do not edit content below, it is automatically generated 58475011-6c17-488b-a042-a363c1312d02 --}}